 Adding a recently deleted tag recovers it to its previous state.
 This means that the tag will then re-appear in all articles and modules it was previously connected to:

-Let's say you have a Headlines module with the tag 'example' configured.
+Let's say you have a Headlines module with the include tag 'example' configured.
 The Headlines module will then only show articles with the 'example' tag.
 If an article doesn't have that tag it will not show up.
-The following modules support the use of tags:

 Similarly, you can also tag images and videos which doesn't only help with finding them if you have a lot of multimedia assets, you can also organize your Media Library with it using categories and subcategories.
 See the linked article for an in-depth explanation.